OWASP/wstg/document/4-Web_Application_Security_Testing/10-Business_Logic_Testing/08-Test_Upload_of_Unexpected_File_Types.md

 - Study the applications logical requirements.

-- Prepare a library of files that are “not approved” for upload that may contain files such as: jsp, exe, or html files containing script.
+- Prepare a library of files that are “not approved” for upload that may contain files such as: jsp, exe, or HTML files containing script.

 - In the application navigate to the file submission or upload mechanism.